 While most agents who use Instagram are focused on building their personal accounts, brokerages, teams and real estate companies may also be running brand accounts on the platform as well.

-To better understand how running a brand account — where the content is less about a single personality — works, Inman reached out to Lena Johnson, who heads up Compass’ luxury division and oversees the company’s Instagram presence.
-Right now Compass currently has more than 158,000 followers on the platform.
+To better understand how running a brand account — where the content is less about a single personality — works, Inman in 2021 reached out to Lena Johnson.
+Johnson is currently a vice president of marketing and head of luxury at Compass, but previously she headed up Compass’ luxury division and oversaw the company’s Instagram presence.
+Right now Compass currently has more than 183,000 followers on the platform.

 Johnson told Inman Compass uses data to guide its posting strategy, and that the goal is to showcase “who we are, what we do, and the value we offer in a compelling way.”
 The company also aims for “accelerated growth, high levels of engagement, and optimal reach.”